elipugh/tacred-scibert-relext/README.md

-Position-aware Attention RNN Model for Relation Extraction
+Relation Extraction with an LSTM Model using BERT or SciBERT
 =========================

 This repo contains the implementation of our [paper](https://github.com/crw2998/tacred-relation-copy/blob/master/papers/final_paper.pdf).